lorenzonotaro/lncpu/readme.md

 ## Project structure

 Overview of the repository:
 * [`v1`](v1) is the first implementation of the lncpu.
-Here you will find the Logisim and Digital (by hneemann) projects, as well as the Python script for generating the control unit EEPROMS.
+Here you will find the Logisim simulation and the KiCad project (currently under construction), as well as the Python script for generating the control unit EEPROMS.

-**Note**: lncpu is currently being ported to Digital for performance reasons and in order to simulate a circuit that is closer to what the actual hardware will look like.
-At its current state, the ___Digital design is not yet complete and won't work___.

 * [`lnasm`](lnasm) is an assembler written in Java for the lncpu.
 It is kept up to date with the current implementation.